kumar-aakash86/flutter_overboard/README.md

 # flutter_overboard

-Onboarding widget for flutter to create beautiful onboarding slides w minimal code.
+Onboarding widget for flutter to create beautiful onboarding slides with minimal code.

 ## Demo